 Joan Collins birder and licensed guide from Adirondack Avian Expeditions leads two expeditions.
 One on Saturday at 8am and on Sunday at 8am.

 With the most abundant food crop in 20 years, it should be an exciting winter to see birds!
 Participants will look for winter irruptive species such as Bohemian Waxwings, Red and White-winged Crossbills, Common and Hoary Redpolls, Pine Siskins, and Evening Grosbeaks, along with year-round boreal residents such as Black-backed Woodpeckers, Gray Jays, and Boreal Chickadees.

-Presentation: Saturday afternoon at 4 p.m., Joan Collins will present “Winter Bird Visitors of Northern New York” at the Long Lake Town Hall, 1204 Main Street Long Lake.
+Presentation: Saturday afternoon at 4 p.m., Joan Collins will present a special lecture on birding, to be announced, at the Long Lake Town Hall, 1204 Main Street Long Lake.
 This presentation is free and open to the public.
 No need to sign up in advance for the presentation.

 The Winter Birding Weekend is sponsored by the Long Lake Parks and Recreation Department and cosponsored by Northern New York Audubon

 For more info call 518.624.3077 or click https://mylonglake.com/winter-birding/

 The Mike Norris Ice Fishing Derby happens every year in Raquette Lake on the last Saturday of January.
 Fish for Lake Trout, Brook Trout, Perch and Salmon.
 Registration begins at 6am at the Raquette Lake Fire Hall.
 Cash Prizes, Plaques for Winners.
 Hot Chocolate and Snacks provided throughout the day.
 Sponsored by the Raquette Lake Fish and Game Club.
 Call 315-354-4581 for more information on registration.

 February 7,8 Sponsored by the Moonlighter’s Snowmobile Club.